Sh1Sh0p/Alphabetic-letters-arrays/README.md

 # Alphabetic-letters-arrays
-Program which print introduced letters alphabetic.
+Console application which print introduced letters alphabetic.
 (With arrays and for loop)